 c. have the effective date included in the resolution and noted in the constitution.

-C17.03.
-Any amendments to this constitution that result from the processes provided in *C17.01. and 17.02. shall be sent by the vice president / secretary of this congregation to the synod.
+*C17.03.
+Any amendments to this constitution that result from the processes provided in *C17.01. and 17.02. shall be sent by the secretary of this congregation to the synod.
 The amendment shall become effective within 120 days from the date of the receipt of the notice by the synod unless the synod informs this congregation that the amendment is in conflict with the constitution and bylaws of the Evangelical Lutheran Church in America, or the constitution of the Virginia Synod of the ELCA.

-C17.04.
-This constitution may be amended to bring any section into conformity with a section or sections, either required or not required, of the Model Constitution for Congregations of the Evangelical Lutheran Church in America – as most recently amended by the Churchwide Assembly – by a simple majority vote of those voting members present and voting at any legally called meeting of the congregation without presentation at a prior meeting of the congregation, provided that the Congregation Council has submitted by mail notice to the congregation of such an amendment or amendments, together with the Council’s recommendations, at least 30 days prior to the meeting.
-Following the adoption of an amendment, the vice president / secretary of the congregation shall submit a copy thereof to the synod.
+*C17.04.
+This constitution may be amended to bring any section into conformity with a section or sections, either required or not required, of the Model Constitution for Congregations of the Evangelical Lutheran Church in America as most recently amended by the Churchwide Assembly.
+Such amendments may be approved by a simple majority vote of those voting members present and voting at any legally called meeting of the congregation without presentation at a prior meeting of the congregation, provided that the Congregation Council has submitted by mail notice to the congregation of such an amendment or amendments, together with the council’s recommendations, at least 30 days prior to the meeting.
+Upon the request of at least one-fifth of the voting members of the congregation, the Congregation Council shall submit such notice.
+Following the adoption of an amendment, the secretary of the congregation shall submit a copy thereof to the synod.
 Such provisions shall become effective immediately following a vote of approval.

 Chapter 18.
 CONTINUING RESOLUTIONS

-C18.01 The congregation in a legally called meeting or the Congregation Council may enact continuing resolutions.
+*C18.01 The congregation in a legally called meeting or the Congregation Council may enact continuing resolutions.
 Such continuing resolutions may not conflict with the constitution or bylaws of this congregation.

-C18.02 Continuing resolutions shall be enacted or amended by a majority vote of a meeting of the Congregation or a two-thirds vote of all voting members of the Congregation Council.
+*C18.02 Continuing resolutions shall be enacted or amended by a majority vote of a meeting of the Congregation or a two-thirds vote of all voting members of the Congregation Council.

 Chapter 19.
 INDEMNIFICATION

-C19.01.
-Consistent with the provisions of the laws under which this congregation is incorporated, this congregation may adopt provisions providing indemnification for each person who, by reason of the fact that such person is or was a Congregation Council member, officer, employee, agent, or other member of any committee of this congregation, was or is threatened to be made a party to any threatened, pending or completed civil, criminal, administrative, arbitration, or investigative proceeding.
+*C19.01.
+Consistent with the provisions of the laws of the Commonwealth of Virginia, this congregation may adopt provisions providing indemnification for each person who, by reason of the fact that such person is or was a Congregation Council member, officer, employee, agent, or other member of any committee of this congregation, was or is threatened to be made a party to any threatened, pending or completed civil, criminal, administrative, arbitration, or investigative proceeding.

 CONTINUING RESOLUTION TO THE CONGREGATION CONSTITUTION